Slow Meat 2014

 We believe that now is the time to connect innovators in the alternative sphere with conventional producers who possess important, traditional knowledge about scale, animal husbandry, and the real-time business constraints of farming in the 21st century.
 This will be a great opportunity to network and grow new relationships.

-We will eat family-style, with a measured balance between pleasure and responsibility in food.
+In true Slow Food form, we will enjoy a tasting event on Friday and eat family-style on Saturday, always with a measured balance between pleasure and responsibility in food.

 Event highlights include: